 How to Find Holiday Job Opportunities in Oz

 For those that want a little help finding a job for their working holiday before they leave home, there are a few programs that can help you find employment in Australia.

 For those with farm experience or simply a desire to do farm work (or work in an outback pub), VisitOz guarantees work before you leave home.
 A friendly Scots couple who found themselves in Goomeri, Australia in the early nineties has been training and helping international young folks find jobs in Australia for well over a decade.

-While the program is not free (costs range from $800-$1000 and includes a 3-day trip to Rainbow Beach on Fraser Island and a 5-day training stint on the farm in Goomeri), it does help assure work and can teach you important skills for your stay.
+While the program isn’t free (costs start at $800 and include a training stint on the farm in Goomeri), it does help assure work and can teach you important skills for your stay.

 Once the 5-day training at Springbook farm in Goomeri, Queensland is over (located about 300 km from Brisbane), young working holidayers are sent off to the job of their choice (many trainees field multiple offers).